Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Proposed Method

 When the offset prediction branch is appended, the ground truth for the offsets of those centers can be defined as $(\frac{x_{k}}{r}-\lfloor \frac{x_{k}}{r} \rfloor, \frac{y_{k}}{r}-\lfloor \frac{y_{k}}{r} \rfloor)$.

-\textbf{Loss Function.} For the center prediction branch, we formulate it as a classification task via the cross-entropy loss.
-Note that it is difficult to decide an 'exact' center point, thus the hard-designation of positives and negatives brings more difficulties for training.
-In order to reduce the ambiguity of these negatives surrounding the positives, we also apply a 2D Gaussian mask $G(.)$ centered at the location of each positive, which is similar in \cite{Law_2018_ECCV,Song_2018_ECCV}.
-An illustration example of the overall mask map $M$ is depicted in Fig. \ref{fig:gt} (c).
+\textbf{Loss Function.} The center prediction can be formulated as a classification task.
+Note that it is difficult to decide an 'exact' center point.
+In order to reduce the ambiguity of these negatives surrounding the positives, we also apply a 2D Gaussian mask $G(.)$ centered at the location of each positive, which is also adopted in \cite{Law_2018_ECCV,Song_2018_ECCV}.
+An example of the overall mask map $M$ is depicted in Fig. \ref{fig:gt} (c).
 Formally, it is formulated as:

 where $K$ is the number of objects in an image, $(x_{k},y_{k},w_{k},h_{k})$ is the center coordinates, width and height of the $k$th object, and the variances $(\sigma^{k}_{w},\sigma^{k}_{h})$ of the Gaussian mask are proportional to the height and width of individual objects.
 If these masks have overlaps, we choose the maximum values for the overlapped locations.
 To combat the extreme positive-negative imbalance problem, the focal weights \cite{lin2017focal} on hard examples are also adopted.
 Thus, the classification loss can be formulated as: